 Years later, Bündchen told Vogue that the incident had changed her life: “Suddenly it dawned on me,” she said.
 “I was in the hamster wheel: I’m just going to go out there and be a good girl and do what my agent tells me to do.
 What do I know?
 It wasn’t until that shock—it stopped me in my tracks.
 They sent me all these videos.
 I wasn’t aware of what was happening, and I was devastated.
 So I said, ‘Listen, I’m not doing fur campaigns.’
 It put me in the driver’s seat, finally.”

 “Fur Kills” and “Fur Is Dead!” were not the messages attendees of Valentino’s 2002 show might have expected to see, but they were absolutely the messages they needed to see.
 Finally, nearly 20 years later, Valentino stepped into the modern era, announcing that it would be fur-free by 2022.
+That’s good news for animals, 100 million of whom are killed each year for their fur.

 A PETA supporter and a PETA U.K. supporter stirred things up at Versace’s 2002 show when they took over the runway to protest the violence and cruelty of the fur trade.